mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 By default, if a node takes a lower index than the current master one the monitor will set the master role to that node: this monitor option, if set, prevents the master change.

-The server status field may have the `SERVER_MASTER_STICKINESS` bit, meaning the current master selection is not based on the available rules but it’s the one previously selected and then kept, accordingly to option value equal 1.
+The server status field may have the `SERVER_MASTER_STICKINESS` bit, meaning the current master selection is not based on the available rules but it's the one previously selected and then kept, accordingly to option value equal 1.

 Anyway, a new master will be selected in case of current master failure, regardless the option value.